 - NFC helps to increase the efficiency and flexibility of production.

 - One NFC tag is enough to provide both identification and authentication at the same time.

 - Ultra-high frequency (UHF) allows reading at a long-range up to 10m.

 - Bulk reading of items in a box or pallet is also possible.

-These different functionalities of NFC technology for industrial applications are very optimistic for the growth and enhancement of the business.
-Through these NFC functionalities communicate with battery-less devices, reduce the cost of identification of goods, use smartphones and tablets for better accuracy adjustments.
+These different functionalities of NFC tracking technology for industrial applications are very optimistic for the growth and enhancement of the business.
+Through these NFC asset tracking functionalities communicate with battery-less devices, reduce the cost of identification of goods, use smartphones and tablets for better accuracy adjustments.